rollkit/docs/docs/rollkit-stack.md

 Full nodes verify all blocks and can produce fraud proofs for optimistic rollups.
 Since they fully validate all rollup blocks, they don't rely on fraud or validity proofs for security.

-### Light node
+### Light node (Work in Progress)

 Light nodes are light-weight rollup nodes that authenticate block headers, and are secured by fraud proofs or validity proofs.
 They're recommended for average users on low-resource devices.
 Users running light nodes can make trust-minimized queries about the rollup's state.
+Currently, Rollkit light nodes are still under development.

 ## [Block Manager](https://github.com/rollkit/rollkit/tree/main/block)